intrip/bootstrap-table-generator/README.md

 $table->setTableExtraClasses(array("extra-custom-class") );
 ```

-`setHeader`: this method setup the header of the file, his only parameter is an array that contains the data of each `<th>`.
+`setHeader`: this method setup the header of the file, the only parameter is an array that contains the data of each `<th>`.
+Setting header is optional, if not setted the header won't be shown.

 Example: